A grant is a gift. It is based on the student's financial need and does not have to be repaid.

 Federal Supplemental Educational Opportunity Grant (SEOG): These are given to full-time students with exceptional financial need, who meet posted deadlines, if funding is available.

 - This grant can be canceled in the recipient fails to submit Federal Pell Grant SARs when requested.

 Pennsylvania State Grant (PHEAA): Full and part-time undergraduate Pennsylvania residents who demonstrate need.

 For renewal must maintain academic progress as determined by PHEAA.

 - An estimated award is based on projected eligibility and is not an official award.

 - It is assumed the student will apply for the award and will meet all requirements of the award, including filing prior to deadline dates.

 - The University cannot replace estimated funds which are not awarded due to the failure of the student to apply on time.

 Duquesne Grant: Based on demonstrated financial need and must be enrolled full-time.
-Renewable based on continued need and 2.0 GPA.
+Renewable based on continued need.
 The award amount varies with need and funding.
 Duquesne grants are awarded for a maximum of 8 semesters, (10 semesters for Pharmacy students).

 Grants for Graduate Students